Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Results

 As mentioned in Sec.~\ref{sec:formalism}, it has been recently proposed\cite{Chalupa2021} to consider the appearance of negative diagonal elements in $\tilde{\chi}^\ch_{\nu\nu'}$ as a characteristic ``fingerprint'' of the local moment formation in the charge channel.
 However, a microscopic understanding of this intuitive characterization has been lacking hitherto.
-For instance, it was unclear why the suppression of the on-site charge fluctuations, when physically associated to the local moment formation, should necessarily occur via a specific, selective suppression of the diagonal elements of the corresponding generalized susceptibility, as the same reduction of the local on-site charge response could be formally achieved in several other plausible ways (e.g., by an overall reduction of all matrix elements of $\tilde{\chi}^\ch_{\nu\nu'}$).
+For instance, it was unclear why the suppression of the on-site charge fluctuations should necessarily occur via a specific, selective suppression of the diagonal elements of the corresponding generalized susceptibility, when it is physically associated to the local moment formation.
+In principle, the same reduction of the local on-site charge response could be formally achieved in several other plausible ways (e.g., by an overall reduction of all matrix elements of $\tilde{\chi}^\ch_{\nu\nu'}$).
 Our analysis below finally clarifies, among other points, these relevant questions.